The way to bio-soluble mineral wool: Regulatory aspects

 EU criteria, Note Q:

-Classification as a carcinogen is not mandatory if it can be demonstrated that the substance meets one of the following conditions:
+The classification as a carcinogen need not apply if it can be shown that the substance fulfils one of the following conditions:

-A short-term inhalation biopersistence test has shown that the weighted half-life of fibres longer than 20 µm is less than 10 days.
+- a short term biopersistence test by inhalation has shown that fibres longer than 20 µm have a weighted half-life less than 10 days; or

-A short-term intratracheal biopersistence test has shown that the weighted half-life of fibres longer than 20 µm is less than 40 days.
+- a short-term biopersistence test by intratracheal has shown that the fibres longer than 20 µm have a weighted half-life less than 40 days; or

 Appendix 2

-1. artificial mineral fibres (artificially produced non-directional glassy (silicate) fibres with a total mass content of more than 18 % of the oxides of sodium, potassium, calcium, magnesium and barium),
+1. synthetic mineral fibres consisting of non-oriented vitreous (silicate) fibres with a mass content of more than 18 per cent of oxides of sodium, potassium, calcium, magnesium and barium,